 8 oz. mushrooms, sliced (optional)

 1 1/2 tsp. oregano

 1 1/2 tsp. sea salt

 1 jar of your preferred tomato sauce (see my recommendation for CLEAN tomato sauce under Kitchen Necessities)

 1 c grated mozzarella cheese, optional

 1. Preheat oven to 350 degrees and grease a 9x13 baking pan.
 Bring a large pot of water to a boil.
 Once boiling, add your gluten free noodles and cook until al dente (not crunchy, but not completely soft).
 Once done, drain and rinse the noodles with cold water.

 2. While your pasta is cooking, heat 2 tbsp. olive oil to a large skillet on medium high heat.
 Add your spinach and saute until wilted.
 Season with salt and pepper, then remove from pan and set aside.
 In the same pan, add another 2 tbsp. of olive oil.
 As the oil is heating, chop your onion and mince your garlic cloves.

 3. Add the garlic and chopped onion and cook, stirring frequently, until softened.
 If you are adding in the mushrooms, do that now and cook until crisp.
 Add the beef and remaining spices.
 Cook until meat is browned.
-Add either your own tomato sauce or 1 jar of tomato sauce, stir to combine, and then let it simmer on low for at least 15 minutes (optional, but really helps bring out more flavor).
+Add either your own tomato sauce or 1 jar of tomato sauce, stir to combine, and then let it simmer on low for 15 minutes (optional, but really helps bring out more flavor).

 6. Enjoy!
 I love to pair this with a salad and my cheesy bread puffs recipe! ♡